 The land of K-pop, K-drama, and a contemporary Asian country offering adventures and peace, South Korea is a contrast between traditional and ultra-modern.
 Whenever you think about traveling to South Korea, one thought comes to mind – Is it safe to travel to South Korea?
 Is South Korea safe with the underlying tension between North Korea and South Korea?
-The tension and mistrust amongst the two countries is all a bit unnerving to think about.
+The tension and mistrust between the two countries are all a bit unnerving to think about.

 With the continued tensions between North Korea, you may be wondering if it is safe to fly to South Korea right now, or you might be thinking about traveling to South Korea as a solo woman traveler.

-For most up-to-date travel safety information, you can visit the Ministry of Foreign Affairs, Republic of Korea.
+For the most up-to-date travel safety information, you can visit the Ministry of Foreign Affairs, Republic of Korea.

 How Safe is South Korea?

 Overall, the country is pretty cool!
 You get everything from bustling big metropolitan cities to the myriad and majestic mountains that are perfectly poised for hiking.
 Let’s not forget about the delicious mouth-watering food and the serene Buddhist temples.
 All this combined makes South Korea an exciting destination to travel to for nature and city lovers.

 And the best part, South Korea is safe!